maximiliano91/hello-world/README.md

 # hello-world
 hi i am max
-from argentina and lear about for I.A, progamming, and new stuff i am very exited
+from argentina and learn about for I.A, progamming, and new stuff i am very exited